 Oh and another: “The architecture for virtual root of trust on cloud platform”.

-A short Study Period on “Emerging virtualization security” took inputs from the Cloud Security Alliance on NFV (Network Function Virtualization) i.e. virtual networks, specifically, as opposed to virtual systems, storage and applications.
+A short SP on “Emerging virtualization security” took inputs from the Cloud Security Alliance on NFV (Network Function Virtualization) covering virtual networks specifically, as opposed to virtual systems, storage and applications.
+Or reality.

 Competences for information security testers and evaluators